SlumpGuard: An AI-Powered Real-Time System for Automated Concrete Slump Prediction via Video Analysis: Evaluation of Prediction Models

 \subsection{Dataset}

-Over a period of eight months, we constructed a dataset by replicating real-world construction site conditions.
-The recorded videos were segmented into 10-second intervals, resulting in $4,504$ training samples, $998$ validation samples, and $941$ test samples, as shown in Figure~\ref{fig:data_stat}.
+Over an eight-month period, a dataset was constructed by replicating real-world construction site conditions in a controlled experimental settings.
+The recorded videos were segmented into uniform 10-second intervals, discarding any residual clips shorter than 10 seconds.
+This process resulted in $4,504$ training samples, $998$ validation samples, and $941$ test samples, as shown in Figure~\ref{fig:data_stat}.